Rosetta Stone vs Babbel vs Duolingo: Best Language Learning App

 Source: Babbel

-Babbel’s Language-Learning Method
+Babbel’s Language Learning Method

-• Listening and speaking drills,
+• Listening and speaking exercises

-• Vocabulary flashcards, and
+• Vocabulary review

 What Is Duolingo?